COSC3020/binary-search-Will-GreinerUWYO/README.md

 https://www.geeksforgeeks.org/binary-search/

 Asked the TA for help with the logic, the TA suggested using floor instead of -1 on my midpoint variable.
+I asked Lars for help with figuring out how to make my recursive method work, and he suggested creating a new function to help me track the index value.